score-spec/docs/content/en/docs/How to/enable-autocomplete.md

 linkTitle: "Autocompletion"
 weight: 10
 description: >
-  Enables autocomplete for the Score implementation (CLI).
+  How to autocomplete for the Score implementation (CLI)
 Alias:
 - /docs/reference/ide-linter-autocomplete/
 ---